radial/wheel-clarity/spoke/README.md

 ## Radial

-[Radial][radial] is a [Docker][docker] container topology strategy that seeks to put the cannon of Docker best-practices into simple, re-usable, and scalable images, dockerfiles, and repositories.
+[Radial][radial] is a [Docker][docker] container topology strategy that seeks to put the canon of Docker best-practices into simple, re-usable, and scalable images, dockerfiles, and repositories.
 Radial categorizes containers into 3 types: Axles, Hubs, and Spokes.
 A Wheel is a repository used to recreate an application stack consisting of any combination of all three types of